javiacei/developing_in_a_black_hole/speech.md

 Vim or Vi improved is a powerfull text editor from 1991 that works using the command-line interface.
 It comes with an awesome documentation, really easy to use, a great community behind and it's really extensible, customizable and portable, Vim runs under Windows, Macintosh and almost all flavours of UNIX

-The first time that you open a file with vim and you start typing … strange things begin to happen

-> Example open a new file and start writing

-That's why VIM works completely different …

 # Modes

 Vim uses 4 different modes and by default, when you open a file, you use the NORMAL mode …

-This modes are used to navigate inside the file like search strings, move 5 lines below, go to the end of the file and so on.
+This modes is used to navigate inside the file like search a string, move 5 lines below, go to the end of the file and so on...

-Besides all this, you have the INSERT mode to introduce new text, VISUAL MODE to select text and COMMAND mode to execute functions like write and quit
+Besides all this, you have the INSERT mode to introduce new text, VISUAL MODE to select text and COMMAND mode to execute functions like write and quit.

 # Navigation

-Like any editor in Vim you can navigate inside a file, but instead of using the mouse and arrows, you use h, j, k, l keys in NORMAL mode.
+Like any editor in Vim you can navigate inside a file, but instead of using the mouse and arrows, you use the keys h, j, k, l in NORMAL mode.

-You can use also the arrow keys but Vim has been built thinking on that keys.
-At the beginning you don't feel confortable using that keys but at the end, you understand that is really powerful to use it because you have your fingers in the middle of the keyboard when you are doing the most common task … reading code.
+You can also use the arrow keys but Vim has been built thinking on that special keys.
+At the beginning you don't feel confortable using that keys but in the end, you understand that is really powerful because you have your fingers in the middle of the keyboard when you are doing the most common task … reading code.

+Also you can move forward and backward to move between words

+> Example 8 times `w` or `8w`

-Also you can move forward and backward and use a multiplier to say that you want to move a number of times.
-For example, if we want to move to the fifth word you should press `w` 5 times.
-Instead of that, you can press `5w` to do the same action.
-In Vim the idea is to press the fewer keys as possible.
+To go to number ten you should move 8 words so you have to press `w` 8 times.
+In Vim the idea is to press the fewer keys as possible so instead of press 8 times forward, we can multiple the movement by 8 to do the same action.

+> Example using `f`

+But we can do it better using *find in the current line* so we can go directly to number 1.

 This multiplier works with all movements so I can move 5 lines up or down, but are you saying that you have to count the lines?

+> Example open OnTruck project

 Yes, in that case, but you can configure Vim to show you the number of lines that you have up or down from your current position.

-> Example open my vimrc file

-Apart from that, you can go to the begining and to the end of the current line, current file or move to an specific line.
+Apart from that, you can do several movements like go to the begining and to the end of the current line, current file or move to an specific line.

 # Actions

+You can change to INSERT mode you only have to press `i` (insert) key to write.

+> Example doing all actions in the list

 The actions in Vim are always executed from NORMAL mode and some examples are insert at the end of the line, insert a new line below or above, change text, copy & paste, delete lines, undo and redo, autocomplete, etcetera.

-It's important to say that if you want to change to INSERT mode you only have to press `i` (insert) and start to write.

 But for me, the most important action is *repeat your last command* with key `.` (dot).

+> Example `.` (dot)

 So imagine that you want to import models as `m`.
 In that case you go up insert as `m` and go to the models words to change to `m`.
 To do that, you change the word models with `m`.
 And to repeat that acion you can go to the rest of models words and press on `.`.

 # Search

-Other thing that we do a lot developing is search text.
-In Vim you can search inside the current line so in that case imagine that we want to go to the number ten.
-We can go directly saying go to `1` and here if we want to return to `=` character we can do the same but going back.
+Other thing that we use a lot developing is search text.

+You can search a word in the current file.

+> Example using `/`

-You can search a word in the current file and also you can search for the word that you have in your current position.
-So for example imagine that we want to find all occurrences of word models, so we can do it pressing `/` or `*` inside the word.
+Or you can search the word that you have inside your current position

+> Example using `*`

 And how can we search and replace?

+> Example `*` + `.`

 Imagine that we want to do the same action as before renaming models with m.
 We can do it with a regular expression, but I prefer to do it with the combination of *search the word in current position* plus *repeat your last command*.

 # Selection

 Now is the time to use a different mode, VISUAL model.
 Visual mode is used to select text and, once you have the text selected you can make different actions.

+> Example delete INCIDENT_ACTIONS content

 For example if we want to remove INCIDENT_ACTIONS tuple we can select that text and execute the action delete.

 And Vim also comes with block selection.
 That means that we can make actions in multiple lines at the same time.

+> Example block selection to add a prefix

-So to set a prefix to this constants we go to the beginning of the word, enter in block selection mode and say *insert* word `INCIDENT`.
+To set a prefix to this constants we go to the beginning of the word, enter in block selection mode and say *insert* word `INCIDENT`.
 So when you finish pressing `ESC` the action is repeated in previous selection.

-# Macros
+# Splits and Tabs

-In that code we have to define ASSIGN_DRIVER, UNASSIGN_DRIVER, UPLOAD_CARGO_MANIFEST and DELETE_CARGO_MANIFEST contants.
-To do that we can do it manually or we can just use a macro.

-A macro is a set of actions stored in a registry.
-After you have your macro stored in the registry you can use it to execute this actions in any line.

-> Macro example
+Like any other editor Vim you can have multiple files in your screen.

+> Example with split and vsplit

+You can use panels or tabs dependends if you want to see the files at the same time or not.

 # Functions

+Ok ... we have navigated into files, modify some text but ...
+How can I save the changes?

 Vim comes with lots of built-in functions like save the file, quit, edit a file, etcetera.
+To execute a function you have to do it from COMMAND mode that is pressing `:`.

+> Example :write

-To execute a function you have to use the COMMAND mode that is pressing `:`.
-So for example if we want to save the changes that we have made we enter in COMMAND mode and execute the function *write* or *w* that is the same.
+For example if we want to save the changes that we have made we enter in COMMAND mode and execute the function *write* or *w* that is the same.

 To know how functions work you can execute the function help and in that case *:help write*.

-# Splits and Tabs

-Like any other editor Vim you can have multiple files in your screen.
-You can use panels or tabs dependends if you want to see the files at the same time or not.

 # Plugins